Access the Apigee Community

 Apigee Developer Services portal (or simply, the portal) is a template portal for content and community management.
 It is based on the open source Drupal project.
 The default setup allows creating and managing API documentation, forums, and blogs.
 A built-in test console allows testing of APIs in real time from within the portal.

 The Apigee Edge for Private Cloud deployment script does not include portal deployment.
 The portal deployment on-premises is supported by its own installation script.
-If you want to install and configure the portal, contact Apigee Support.
+For more information, see Install the portal.

 Apigee Edge Monetization Services